Javad7ahmadi/MAP-Based-Task-Oriented-Precoding-for-Multiuser-Communication/README.md

 This repository implements the methods proposed in the paper:

-**MAP-Based Task-Oriented Precoding for Multiuser Communication** Submitted to IEEE Communications Letters
+M. J. Ahmadi, R. F. Schaefer, and H. V. Poor, "MAP-Based Task-Oriented Precoding for Multiuser Communication," arXiv preprint, 2026, submitted to IEEE Communications Letters.

 The code includes the proposed MAP-based precoding and feature learning framework, as well as the baseline MCR² method.
 MATLAB scripts are provided to reproduce all figures in the paper.